TomWayne98/ShowSMSCode/README.md

   c) What does parameters means:

+   **id:**
-   **id:** if sender is typical number use unique number higher than 0 otherwise use number higher than 1000.
+   if sender is typical number use unique number higher than 0 otherwise use number higher than 1000. <br>
    **ispublic:**
      use true if it supposed to be shown in overview list (in app) otherwise use false (used just for debug)<br>
    **example:**